-There’s no doubt that 2019 has been the year that we’re all taking note and deciding to be more green.
+There’s no doubt that now we’re all taking note and deciding to be more green.
 After all, the need to protect our planet for future generations has never been more important.
 But, aside from thinking about the chemicals in our food and skincare, have you considered the nasty ingredients inside your cleaning cupboard?
-So we’ve looked into the best eco-cleaning products, which care about the environment and your health.
+So I look at the best eco-cleaning products, which care about the environment and your health.

 Cleaning products: The facts

 After you spritz your home to keep it clean, a fog of chemicals simply lingers in the air.
 In fact, the truth is that cleaning products are packed full with toxic components.
 However, all of these products can have a disturbing impact on your health.
 So, chemicals such as phthalates, which add fragrance to your ‘cleaners’, can be absorbed through your skin.
 Many dishwasher detergents contain Triclosan, which is thought to encourage drug resistant bacteria growth.
 In addition, chlorine is also now thought to be a respiratory irritant, which can cause chronic health problems.
-So, this is especially worrying for anyone suffering with asthma.
+So, this is especially worrying for anyone, such as my sister, suffering with asthma.
 In fact, new scientific research has revealed that regular use of cleaning spray is as bad for your lungs as smoking 20 cigarettes a day.
-With scientists advising that we replace our cleaning products with microfibre cloths and water, now is the time to take note.
+With scientists advising that we replace our cleaning products with microfibre cloths and water, I think it’s now time to take note.